vekatze/neut/book/src/statements.md

 }
 ```

 `resource` takes three terms.
 The first term ("discarder") receives a value of the type and discards it.
 The second term ("copier") receives a value of the type and returns a clone of the value (keeping the original value intact).
-The third term is a tag that is used when calling `magic call-type(t, 2, (..))`.
+The third term is a tag that is returned when calling `magic call-type(my-type, 2, (..))`.

 The type of a discarder is `(a) -> unit` for some `a`.
 You might want to call functions like `free` in this term.

 The type of a copier is `(a) -> a` for some `a`.
 This `a` must be the same as the `a` used in the discarder.
 You might want to call functions like `malloc` in this term.

 The type of a tag is `int`.
+See also: [Semantics (call-type)](./terms.md#semantics-call-type)

 For example, the following is a definition of a "boxed" integer type with some noisy messages: